Sep 24, 2024

 PPAs are a game changer for the energy transition

-Unlike the traditional method of purchasing renewable energy, PPAs are the only electricity agreement that directly result in the development of new renewable energy projects, offering both environmental and economic benefits.
+Unlike the traditional method of purchasing renewable energy, through green certificates, PPAs are the only electricity agreement that directly result in the development of new renewable energy projects, offering both environmental and economic benefits.
 They achieve this by providing renewable energy developers with the revenue security they need to finance new parks.
 In exchange, the companies that sign these agreements lock in low, fixed electricity costs and actively contribute to the energy transition.

 The 25 companies in the new agreement with Reel include Danica Ejendomme, Kvadrat, JP/Politikens Hus, Aquaporin, the Danish Society of Engineers (IDA), Viggo, GPV Group, and several local companies.